Dung24-6/Dung24-6/README.md

 _**Technology frightens me to death.
 It's designed by engineers to impress other engineers.
 And they always come with instruction booklets that are written by engineers for other engineers — which is why almost no technology ever works.**_

 John Cleese

+_**The key to wisdom is this - constant and frequent questioning, for by doubting we are led to question and by questioning we arrive at the truth.**_

+Peter Abelard